Click a topic, or press the enter key on a topic, to reveal its answer.

 To request an accessible ballot, you may also send the application form to the Board of Elections via:

-You can track the status of your absentee ballot here.
+Track the status of your absentee ballot

 The Board of Elections will mail ballots to voters who request them on a rolling basis.
 Track your absentee ballot.